Article 15: The Judiciary and Public Safety

 5. Any judge, parole board member, prosecutor, or official who orders or facilitates the early release (or imposes manifestly inadequate sentence) on a violent offender who then reoffends shall themselves be prosecuted as an accessory before the fact and imprisoned for a term no less than that of the subsequent crime.

 7. All executions shall be carried out solely by firing squad with hand-held lethal arms within seven days of final sentencing.
+For convictions of child trafficking, child sexual abuse, or possession of child sexual abuse material, the timeline is mandatory and non-extendable.

 8. The criminal justice system of the Republic exists first to protect the innocent and second to restore the offender to lawful life wherever this is compatible with public safety.